sezzle/sezzle-shopware5/README.md

 ## Frontend Functionality

-* If you have correctly set up `Sezzle`, you will see `Sezzle` as a payment method in the checkout page.
+* If you have successfully installed the Sezzle plugin, then Sezzle will be included as a payment method in the checkout page.
 * Select `Sezzle` and move forward.
 * Once you click `Complete Payment`, you will be redirected to `Sezzle Checkout` to complete the checkout.
-* In the final page of Sezzle Checkout, check the `Approve {Website Name} to process payments from your Sezzle account for future transactions.
+* **[Optional]** In the final page of Sezzle Checkout, check the `Approve {Store Name} to process payments from your Sezzle account for future transactions.
 You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
-And, then click on `Complete Order` to complete your purchase.
-* If your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
+* Finally, click on `Complete Order` to complete your purchase.
+Note that, if your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
 * On successful order placement, you will be redirected to the order confirmation page.

 ## Capture Payment

 * If `Payment Action` is set to `Authorize and Capture`, capture will be performed instantly from the plugin after order is created and validated in `Shopware`.
 * If `Payment Action` is set to `Authorize`, capture needs to be performed manually from the `Shopware` backend.
-Follow the below steps to do so.
+Follow the below steps to capture.
     * Go the order and click on `Sezzle` tab.
-    * Input a value in `Amount` field and click on `Capture` to capture the payment.
-    * This will automatically capture the payment in `Sezzle`.
+    * Input a value in `Amount` field and click on `Capture` to capture the payment in `Sezzle`.

 ## Refund Payment

 * Go the order and click on `Sezzle` tab.
-* Input a value in `Amount` field and click on `Refund` to refund the payment.
-* This will automatically refund the payment in `Sezzle`.
+* Input a value in `Amount` field and click on `Refund` to refund the payment in `Sezzle`.
-* In `Sezzle Merchant Dashboard`, `Order Status` as `Refunded` means payment has been fully refunded and `Order Status` as `Partially Refunded` means payment has been partially refunded.

 ## Release Payment

 * Go the order and click on `Sezzle` tab.
-* Input a value in `Amount` field and click on `Release` to release the payment.
-* This will automatically release the payment in `Sezzle`.
+* Input a value in `Amount` field and click on `Release` to release the payment in `Sezzle`.
-* In `Sezzle Merchant Dashboard`, `Order Status` as `Deleted due to checkout not being captured before expiration` means payment has been fully released.

 ## Order Verification in Shopware Backend

 * Login to `Shopware` admin and navigate to `Customers > Orders`.
 * Proceed into the corresponding order.
-* Payment is successfully captured by `Sezzle` can be known from the following:.
+* Payment is successfully captured by `Sezzle` when:.
     * Current Payment Status is `Completely Paid`.
-    * `Capture Amount` should match the `Auth Amount`.
+    * `Capture Amount` equals the `Auth Amount`.
-* Payment is only authorized can be known from the following:
+* Payment is only authorized when:
     * Current Payment Status is `Open`.
-    * `Auth Amount` should match the `Order Amount`.
+    * `Auth Amount` equals the `Order Amount`.
-    * `Capture Amount` should be `0`.
+    * `Capture Amount` equals `0`.
-* Payment is refunded can be known from the following:
+* Payment is refunded when:
     * Current Payment Status is `Re-crediting`.
-    * `Refund Amount` should be equal or less that `Capture Amount`.
+    * `Refund Amount` is equal to or less than the `Capture Amount`.
-* Payment is released can be known from the following:
+* Payment is released when:
-    * Current Payment Status is `The process is cancelled` in case of full release.
+    * Current Payment Status is The process is cancelled for a full release or Open for a partial release.
-    * Current Payment Status is `Open` in case of partial release.
     * Amount will be deducted from `Auth Amount` and should appear in `Released Amount`.

 ## Order Verification in Sezzle Merchant Dashboard

 * Login to `Sezzle Merchant Dashboard` and navigate to `Orders`.
 * Proceed into the corresponding order.
-* Status as `Approved` means payment is successfully captured by `Sezzle`.
+* Payment successfully captured has a status of `Approved`.
-* Status as `Authorized, uncaptured` means payment is authorized but yet not captured.
+* Payment authorized but not captured has a status of `Authorized, uncaptured`.
-* Status as `Refunded` means payment is refunded.
+* Payment refunded has a status of `Refunded` or `Partially refunded`.
-* Status as `Deleted due to checkout not being captured before expiration` means either payment was not captured in time or the payment is released.
+* Payment released or not captured before the authorization expired has a status of  `Deleted due to checkout not being captured before expiration`.

 ## Customer Tokenization Details

 * Login to `Shopware` Backend and navigate to `Customers > Customers`.
-* Go inside a customer for which you want to see the tokenization details.
+* Select customer to view tokenization details.
 * `Sezzle Customer UUID`, `Sezzle Customer UUID Expiry` and `Sezzle Customer UUID Status` will appear under `Free text fields`.

 ## How Sandbox works?